Breaking Self-Attention Failure: Rethinking Query Initialization for Infrared Small Target Detection: Method

 where $\mathcal{P}$ denotes learnable positional embeddings that encode spatial priors.
 Within the DETR framework, object queries attend to the encoded feature embeddings through a multi-head attention mechanism, enabling global context aggregation.
 Specifically, the attention weights between query $i$ and key $j$ are computed as:

 and the output embedding for each query is formulated as:

 where $W^Q, W^K, W^V \in \mathbb{R}^{D \times D}$ are learnable projection matrices, and $\sigma(\cdot)$ denotes the softmax normalization.

-\ding{183} \textbf{Analysis from embedding dilution perspective.} In the infrared small target detection task, only a few embeddings correspond to the target regions, while the vast majority of embeddings originate from background areas.
+\ding{203}~\textbf{Analysis from the embedding-dilution perspective.} In the infrared small target detection task, only a few embeddings correspond to the target regions, while the vast majority of embeddings originate from background areas.
 Denoting $\Omega_t$ as the set of indices belonging to the target region and $\Omega_b$ as those of the background ($\Omega_t \cup \Omega_b = {1,\dots,N}$, $|\Omega_t| \ll |\Omega_b|$), hence, Equation (\ref{Equ:attn}) can be decomposed as:

-Since $|\Omega_t| \ll |\Omega_b|$ and attention normalization enforces $\sum_j \sigma(A_{ij}) = 1$, the aggregated embedding $z_i$ becomes dominated by the background contribution.
-As the transformer layer deepens, the target-relevant embedding (first part in Equation (\ref{Eq:attn_depose})) is continuously affected by a large amount of background-relevant embedding (second part in Equation (\ref{Eq:attn_depose})) in the current and previous layers.
-This results in target-relevant embeddings, which are key features of ISTD, being inevitably diluted.
-To evaluate this point, we define the encoded feature set after the $l$-th layer as:
+Token imbalance alone does not prove that the background term dominates, because attention can in principle concentrate on the few target tokens.
+The failure arises when self-attention does not assign those tokens a sufficiently disproportionate mass.
+Define

+Because $|\Omega_t|\ll|\Omega_b|$, preserving a target requires a much larger average weight per target token than per background token.
+When this concentration does not emerge, $\alpha_b^{(i)}$ dominates and repeated mixing makes target representations progressively resemble the background.
+We therefore treat embedding dilution as an empirically testable failure mode, not as a consequence of normalization alone.
+To measure it, we define the encoded feature set after the $l$-th layer as:

-We then compute the mean embeddings for the target and background regions respectively:
+We then compute the mean embeddings for the target and background regions:

 To quantify the mixing between target and background features, we compute the cosine similarity between these two mean embeddings as: